nafila-begum/crop-yield-prediction-using-machine-learning/README.md

 ## 📜 License

-This project was developed for educational and academic purposes.
-You are welcome to use it for learning, research, and non-commercial applications with appropriate attribution.
+This project is intended for learning and educational purposes.

 ---